alonitac/KubernetesForDevelopers25/tutorials/k8s_statefulset_and_storage.md

 So far, Pods in the cluster were ephemeral resources, Pod's container state was not saved, so all of the files that were created or modified during the lifetime of the container were lost.

 Kubernetes allows you to bind a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to a Pod, so the data stored in that volume exist beyond the lifetime of a pod.
-An example for a persistent volume can be an external AWS EBS, Azure disks, or a "logical volume" that mounts a file or directory from the host node's filesystem into your Pod.
+An example for a persistent volume can be an external Google Disks, AWS EBS, Azure disks, or a "logical volume" that mounts a file or directory from the host node's filesystem into your Pod.

 One more problem that arise here is the **"identity"** of Pods.
 The MongoDB cluster consists by 3 Pods, although all of them have the same container spec (based on the [mongo image](https://hub.docker.com/_/mongo)), one Pod is functioning as a **primary**, while the others are **secondaries** replicas.